This free hat knitting pattern is quick and easy and comes in 8 sizes. So you can knit matching hats for all the family!

 - Standard aran gauge of 18 stitches and 24 rounds to 4 inches (10 cm) is suggested.
 But exact gauge is not important (especially vertical row gauge) as the hat is quite stretchy.
 The hat is your swatch, there’s no need for test squares!

-- The pattern has options for a fitted or slouchy beanie.
+- The pattern includes options for a fitted (A), slouchy (B) and cuffed beanie (C) (where you turn the ribbing up).

 Abbreviations